negar-khalili/negar-khalili.github.io/_pages/research.md

 </div>

 ## Work in progress
-The Long-run Effects of Racial Diversity in Danish Kindergartens
+Playmates and Pathways: Long-run Impacts of Exposure to Immigrants in Daycares
 <small><em>With Nabanita Datta Gupta</em></small>

 <script>